jesshohohoho/learnyloopy/UserGuide.md

 ![Figure_forum2](UserGuide_Fig/forum2.png)

-- Enter the subject and question in the popup window.
+- Enter the subject and question in the pop-up window.
 - Submit your question by clicking the `Post Question` button.
 Your question will now be displayed in the forum.

 ![Figure_forum3](UserGuide_Fig/forum3.png)